Skip to content

 Basic precautions

-Physical distancing, ventilation and good hand hygiene are basic precautions which should be exercised by all employees to help stop the spread of COVID-19.
+Physical distancing, ventilation and good hand hygiene are basic precautions which should be exercised by all employees to help stop the spread of ARIs.

 Physical distancing